- Substance control

 In spring 2008, we commissioned a Life Cycle Assessment (LCA) carried out as a master’s thesis.
 The LCA includes the extraction of raw materials, manufacturing of components, inbound and outbound transportation, utilisation and end-of-life treatment for a mobile phone with a 3 year lifespan.
 The impact of our offices and travel were also included and split on an annual basis to be included as part of the overhead for phone production.
 The LCA showed that a W890 with an expected 3 year lifespan produces a total of 23.8 kg of CO2 equivalents.
 This is equivalent to driving 150 km (95 miles) in a typical family car.
 The diagram shows you how the emissions are distributed among the life cycle subcategories.

 The Master thesis resulted in a parameter model built on the results of the LCA.
 The model has since been updated and we use this model to evaluate our products’ carbon footprints and to identify improvement areas in the life cycle of the phones.
-For each phone, the impact from Sony Mobile’s own activities is up to 0.9 kg CO2 equivalents*/phone or 3.6% of the total impact.

 Since 2008, there have been a lot of changes in the mobile phone market and Sony Mobile is now focused on expanding its range of smartphone products.
 In general high-end phones, such as smartphones, produce more greenhouse gases in production than low-end phones.
 The new strategy is an added challenge for us, but we are committed and are focusing our efforts to minimize the impact through life cycle analysis.